-As of June 30, 2020, we had cash and cash equivalents of \$410.0 million.
-This includes the net proceeds of approximately \$264.1 million from our initial public offering, or IPO, in June 2020, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
-We believe that such proceeds, together with our existing cash and cash equivalents, will fund our current operating plans through at least the next 12 months from the date of this Quarterly Report on Form 10-Q. However, our operating plan may change as a result of many factors currently unknown to us, and we may need to seek additional funds sooner than planned.
+As of September 30, 2020, we had cash and cash equivalents of \$397.0 million.
+We believe our existing cash and cash equivalents will fund our current operating plans through at least the next 12 months from the date of this Quarterly Report on Form 10-Q. However, our operating plan may change as a result of many factors currently unknown to us, and we may need to seek additional funds sooner than planned.
 We will need to raise additional capital before we can progress any of our vaccine candidates into a pivotal clinical trial.
 We expect to finance our cash needs through public or private equity or debt financings, third-party (including government) funding and marketing and distribution arrangements, as well as other collaborations, strategic alliances and licensing arrangements or any combination of these approaches.
 Our ability to raise additional capital may be adversely impacted by potential worsening global economic conditions and the recent disruptions to and volatility in the credit and financial markets in the United States and worldwide, including the trading price of common stock, resulting from the ongoing COVID-19 pandemic.
 Our future capital requirements will depend on many factors, including:

-- the timing, scope, progress, results and costs of research and development, testing, screening, manufacturing, preclinical development and clinical trials; - the outcome, timing and cost of seeking and obtaining regulatory approvals from the U.S. Food and Drug Administration, or FDA, and comparable foreign regulatory authorities, including the potential for such authorities to require that we perform field efficacy studies for our pneumococcal conjugate vaccine, or PCV, candidates, require more studies than those that we currently expect or change their requirements regarding the data required to support a marketing application; - the cost of building a sales force in anticipation of any product commercialization; - the costs of future commercialization activities, including product manufacturing, marketing, sales, royalties and distribution, for any of our vaccine candidates for which we receive marketing approval; - our ability to maintain existing, and establish new, strategic collaborations, licensing or other arrangements and the financial terms of any such agreements, including the timing and amount of any future milestone, royalty or other payments due under any such agreement; - any product liability or other lawsuits related to our products; - the revenue, if any, received from commercial sales, or sales to foreign governments, of our vaccine candidates for which we may receive marketing approval; - the costs to establish, maintain, expand, enforce and defend the scope of our intellectual property portfolio, including the amount and timing of any payments we may be required to make, or that we may receive, in connection with licensing, preparing, filing, prosecuting, defending and enforcing of any patents or other intellectual property rights; - the expenses needed to attract, hire and retain skilled personnel;

-- the costs of operating as a public company; and - the impact of the COVID-19 pandemic, which may exacerbate the magnitude of the factors discussed above.
+- the timing, scope, progress, results and costs of research and development, testing, screening, manufacturing, preclinical development and clinical trials; - the outcome, timing and cost of seeking and obtaining regulatory approvals from the U.S. Food and Drug Administration, or FDA, and comparable foreign regulatory authorities, including the potential for such authorities to require that we perform field efficacy studies for our pneumococcal conjugate vaccine, or PCV, candidates, require more studies than those that we currently expect or change their requirements regarding the data required to support a marketing application; - the cost of building a sales force in anticipation of any product commercialization; - the costs of future commercialization activities, including product manufacturing, marketing, sales, royalties and distribution, for any of our vaccine candidates for which we receive marketing approval; - our ability to maintain existing, and establish new, strategic collaborations, licensing or other arrangements and the financial terms of any such agreements, including the timing and amount of any future milestone, royalty or other payments due under any such agreement; - any product liability or other lawsuits related to our products; - the revenue, if any, received from commercial sales, or sales to foreign governments, of our vaccine candidates for which we may receive marketing approval; - the costs to establish, maintain, expand, enforce and defend the scope of our intellectual property portfolio, including the amount and timing of any payments we may be required to make, or that we may receive, in connection with licensing, preparing, filing, prosecuting, defending and enforcing of any patents or other intellectual property rights; - the expenses needed to attract, hire and retain skilled personnel; - · the costs of operating as a public company; and - the impact of the COVID-19 pandemic, which may exacerbate the magnitude of the factors discussed above.